jnuho/mkdocs/docs/blog/posts/Raspberry-pi-cluster.md

 ### Container runtime

 Kubernetes 1.30 requires that you use a runtime that conforms with the Container Runtime Interface (CRI); containerd, CRI-O, Docker Engine.
+You need to install a container runtime into each node in the cluster so that Pods can run there. (kubelet deprecated Docker support since Kubernetes>=1.24)

 I will be using [`containerd!`](https://github.com/containerd/containerd/blob/main/docs/getting-started.md)